beratmutlu/arm-baremetal-os/README.md

 # OS-Lab
 Educational operating system developed for the TU Berlin Betriebssystempraktikum (Operating Systems Lab).
-Implements core OS mechanisms from UART drivers to MMU-based memory protection on ARM (Raspberry Pi via QEMU).
+Implements core OS mechanisms from UART drivers to MMU-based memory protection on ARM (Raspberry Pi2b via QEMU).

+## TODO: MODIFY .MD FOR CURRENT STATE OF THE PROJECT (A1)